6th Group CIS: Colors

-Fourragère

 This Fourragère in the colors of the ‘Oorlogskruis 1914-1918’ (Cross of War 1914-1918) with red and green accents is granted to units who have received two honorable mentions.
 Every member of such a unit shall wear a fourragère in the colors of the Cross of War (Croix de Guerre).

-The fourragère should not be confused with an Aiguillette nor a Lanyard.
+The fourragère should not be confused with an Aiguillette or a Lanyard.